msavita-cloud/architecture-center/docs/solution-ideas/articles/document-translation-for-language-and-audio-for-accessbility.md

 1. <B>Ingest</B>: PDF documents, text files, and images can be ingested from multiple sources, such as Azure Blob storage, Outlook, OneDrive, SharePoint, or a 3rd party vendor.

-1. <B>MOVE</B>: PowerAutomate triggers and moves the file to Azure Blob storage.
+1. <B>Move</B>: PowerAutomate triggers and moves the file to Azure Blob storage.
 Blob triggers then get the original file and call an Azure Function.

 1. <B>Extract Text and Translate</B>: The Azure Function calls [Azure Computer Vision Read API](https://learn.microsoft.com/en-us/azure/cognitive-services/Computer-vision/how-to/call-read-api) to read multiple pages of a PDF document in natural formatting order, extract text from images, and generate the text with lines and spaces, which is then stored in Azure Blob storage.
-The Azure Translator then translates the file and stores it in a blob container.
-The Azure Speech service generates a WAV or MP3 file from the original language and translated language text file, which is also stored in a blob container.
+The [Azure Translator](https://azure.microsoft.com/en-us/products/cognitive-services/translator/) then translates the file and stores it in a blob container.
+The [Azure Speech](https://azure.microsoft.com/en-us/products/cognitive-services/speech-services/) generates a WAV or MP3 file from the original language and translated language text file, which is also stored in a blob container.

 1. <B>Notify</B>: PowerAutomate triggers and moves the file to the original source location and notifies users in outlook and MS teams with an output audio file.